Building Technologies, Building & Industrial Applications, Whole Building Systems

-The Building Technology Department focuses on key areas to make buildings more energy-efficient and occupants more comfortable.
+The Building Technologies Department focuses on key areas to make buildings more energy-efficient and occupants more comfortable.

 Electronics, Lighting & Networks